EdwinTun98/tp/docs/DeveloperGuide.md

 - The command's execute() method activates to modify the MoneyList.

-Here are the self-explanatory Java code snippets:
+Here are the Java code snippets:

 ```
 public interface Command {